dimitri/pgloader/docs/index.rst

 Reading files from an archive
-    Archive formats *zip*, *tar*, and *gzip* are supported by pgloader: the archive is extracted in a temporary directly and expanded files are then loaded.
+    Archive formats *zip*, *tar*, and *gzip* are supported by pgloader: the archive is extracted in a temporary directory and expanded files are then loaded.

 HTTP(S) support